 Whitbread to raise $1.2 bln to weather COVID-19 crisis as profit drops

-May 21 (Reuters) - Premier Inn owner Whitbread WTB.L on Thursday set out plans to raise 1.01 billion pounds ($1.23 billion) through a rights issue as it looks to bolster its balance sheet amid the coronavirus crisis, which caused a 28.4% plunge in annual earnings.
+May 21 (Reuters) - Premier Inn owner Whitbread Plc WTB.L said on Thursday it would raise 1.01 billion pounds ($1.23 billion) through a rights issue as the company looks to bolster its balance sheet amid the coronavirus crisis, which led to a drop in annual earnings.

 Through the rights issue, Whitbread is proposing to offer one new share for every two existing shares.

-The company also said statutory pretax profit dropped to 280 million pounds for the year ended Feb.
-27 from 218 million pounds a year earlier.
+The company said adjusted pretax profit dropped to 358 million pounds for the year ended Feb.
+27 from 390 million pounds a year earlier.

+Whitbread, which suspended dividend and shut all its hotels and restaurants in March due to the outbreak, said it has reopened 16 hotels in Germany.
+It also expects hotels and restaurants in the UK to remain closed or operate at low occupancy levels until September.

+"Demand recovery is expected to be slow as social distancing restrictions are gradually relaxed," the company said.

 ($1 = 0.8201 pounds)